qmk/qmk_firmware/docs/getting_started_build_tools.md

 The best environment to use, for Windows Vista through any later version (tested on 7 and 10), is [msys2](http://www.msys2.org).

-* Install msys2 by downloading and following the instructions here: http://www.msys2.org
+* Install msys2 by downloading it and following the instructions here: http://www.msys2.org
-* Open the "MSYS2 MingGW 64-bit" shortcut
+* Open the ``MSYS2 MingGW 64-bit`` shortcut
 * Navigate to your qmk checkout.
 For example, if it's in the root of your c drive:
  * `$ cd /c/qmk_firmware`
 * Run `util/msys2_install.sh` and follow the prompts